todc/todc-bootstrap/README.md

 # Overview #

-This is a Google-styled theme for Twitter Bootstrap.
+This is a Google-styled theme for Bootstrap.
 Because I'm a fan of the new Google UI seen in Gmail, Docs, Calendar, etc, I decided to reproduce the look of these new UI elements for my own personal use.

 ## Compatibility ##